bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-lessons-learned-from-bitshares-0.x.md

 ### Keep Transaction Interpretation Deterministic and Explicit

 One of  the major challenges faced by developers of wallets is how to represent the transaction history as a ledger.
-Most crypto-currencies, including BitShares, have logical accounts that consist of many balances controlled by different keys.
+Most cryptocurrencies, including BitShares, have logical accounts that consist of many balances controlled by different keys.
 Transactions consist of combining funds from several balances and distributing them to other balances.
 The problem is that there is no way of accurately and consistently abstracting meaning from these transactions in a general purpose way.
 Wallets end up using fuzzy logic to determine who sent money to whom and often depend upon a limited